Tonnerre Yaoundé

-Tonnerre Kalara Club of Yaoundé is a football club based in Yaoundé, Cameroon.
+Tonnerre Kalara Club of Yaoundé is a professional football club based in Yaoundé, Cameroon.
 The club was most prominent during the 1980s, winning all of their 5 national championships.
 They have also won the national cup 5 times.
-Among the club's most notable players have been the African player of the Century Roger Milla, Rigobert Song and the former FIFA World Player of the Year, Liberian George Weah.
+Among the club's most notable players have been the African player of the Century Roger Milla, Rigobert Song and the former FIFA World Player of the Year George Weah.